-We have Brenda as Laverne the diner waitress, and I never pretended to understand that episode and I’m sure not going to start now.
+We have Brenda as Laverne the diner waitress.
+I never pretended to understand that episode and I’m sure not going to start now.

 Present time: Andrea’s boyfriend Jordan is all sad puppy, and implies that Andrea is in love with Brandon still and that’s why she’s wavering about going to Yale.
 Oh, I guess that’s what Brandon and Andrea’s scene was about before.

 David FLASHBACK!!
 Seeing Kelly naked after her shower!
-Which he and Kelly laugh about and then they bond over being brother and sister now, and the mix of the two topics of conversation is really unsettling.
+Which he and Kelly laugh about; then they bond over being brother and sister now, and the mix of the two topics of conversation is really unsettling.

-Now the Walshes are eating something, and for the life of me, I cannot figure out what.
+The Walshes are eating but for the life of me, I cannot figure out what.
 There are just bowls everywhere.
 It sort of looks like Make Your Own Sundae, but then why are all the bowls still full and why are they eating ice cream on plates with forks and why is there nothing on top of the ice cream?
 And then it sort of looks like there’s a fondue pot, but then why is there chocolate stuff in the bowls?
 Who dips chocolate in chocolate fondue?
 And what the hell is that red Jell-o thing all about?

 I have now spent way more time wondering about the Walshes’ kitchen table than I am comfortable with.

 Now…ugh.
-Now Brandon and Andrea are discussing her ambivalence towards Yale and she says she wants to stay in California and slum it with The Gang not because she wants to be with her friends, or her boyfriend, or near her grandmother, or Connecticut’s too cold, or she wants to get to know herself beyond her Type A overachieverness, no, none of these.
+Now Brandon and Andrea are discussing her ambivalence towards Yale and she says she wants to stay in California and slum it with The Gang not because she wants to be with her friends, or her boyfriend, or near her grandmother, or because Connecticut’s too cold, or she wants to get to know herself beyond her Type A overachieverness.
+No, none of these.
 She doesn’t want to go to Yale because it is too expensive.

 And I can’t quite put my finger on what Dylan’s hair is reminding me of, but definitely a person, place or thing.